Asana (NYSE:ASAN) Issues Q3 2023 Earnings Guidance

-Asana (NYSE:ASAN – Get Rating) issued an update on its third quarter 2023 earnings guidance on Thursday morning.
+Asana (NYSE:ASAN – Get Rating) updated its third quarter 2023 earnings guidance on Thursday.
 The company provided EPS guidance of -$0.33–$0.32 for the period, compared to the consensus EPS estimate of -$0.32.
 The company issued revenue guidance of $138.50 million-$139.50 million, compared to the consensus revenue estimate of $137.64 million.
 Asana also updated its FY 2023 guidance to EPS.

 Asana Stock Performance

-Asana (NYSE:ASAN – Get Rating) last issued its quarterly earnings results on Wednesday, September 7th.
-The company reported ($0.34) EPS for the quarter, topping analysts’ consensus estimates of ($0.39) by $0.05.
+Asana (NYSE:ASAN – Get Rating) last posted its earnings results on Wednesday, September 7th.
+The company reported ($0.34) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.39) by $0.05.
 Asana had a negative return on equity of 212.28% and a negative net margin of 79.34%.
-The company had revenue of $134.90 million during the quarter, compared to analysts’ expectations of $127.27 million.
-During the same quarter in the previous year, the firm posted ($0.36) EPS.
-The firm’s revenue was up 50.8% compared to the same quarter last year.
-On average, research analysts forecast that Asana will post -2.12 earnings per share for the current fiscal year.
+The firm had revenue of $134.90 million for the quarter, compared to the consensus estimate of $127.27 million.
+During the same quarter in the prior year, the business posted ($0.36) earnings per share.
+The business’s quarterly revenue was up 50.8% on a year-over-year basis.
+Equities research analysts expect that Asana will post -2.12 EPS for the current year.

-In related news, CFO Tim M. Wan sold 3,203 shares of the company’s stock in a transaction that occurred on Wednesday, June 22nd.
-The stock was sold at an average price of $18.20, for a total value of $58,294.60.
-Following the transaction, the chief financial officer now directly owns 609,276 shares in the company, valued at $11,088,823.20.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In other news, CEO Dustin A. Moskovitz purchased 19,273,127 shares of the firm’s stock in a transaction on Wednesday, September 7th.
-The shares were bought at an average cost of $18.16 per share, for a total transaction of $349,999,986.32.
-Following the completion of the purchase, the chief executive officer now directly owns 39,112,803 shares of the company’s stock, valued at $710,288,502.48.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CFO Tim M. Wan sold 3,203 shares of the company’s stock in a transaction on Wednesday, June 22nd.
-The stock was sold at an average price of $18.20, for a total value of $58,294.60.
-Following the transaction, the chief financial officer now owns 609,276 shares in the company, valued at $11,088,823.20.
-The disclosure for this sale can be found here.
-61.87% of the stock is currently owned by insiders.
+In other news, CEO Dustin A. Moskovitz acquired 19,273,127 shares of the firm’s stock in a transaction on Wednesday, September 7th.
+The shares were purchased at an average price of $18.16 per share, for a total transaction of $349,999,986.32.
+Following the completion of the transaction, the chief executive officer now owns 39,112,803 shares of the company’s stock, valued at $710,288,502.48.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Company insiders own 61.87% of the company’s stock.

 About Asana